atodorov/atodorov.github.com/source/_posts/2014-02-19-7-years-1400-bugs-red-hat-qa.markdown

 From all QE teams in Red Hat, Release Test Team is the first one and last one to test a release.
 The team has both technical function and a more managerial one.
-Our focus is on the core Red Hat Enterprise Linux product and sometimes additional layered products as required.
+Our focus is on the core Red Hat Enterprise Linux product.
-Unfortunately I can't go into much details about how exactly the team functions because it is not a public facing unit.
+Unfortunately I can't go into much details because this is not a public facing unit.
 I will limit myself to **public and/or non-sensitive information**.

 We are the first to test a new nightly build or a snapshot of the upcoming RHEL release.
-If all goes well other QA teams take over and do their magic.
+If the tree is installable other teams take over and do their magic.
 At the end when bits are published live we're the last to verify that content is published where it is expected to be.
 In short this is covering the work of the release engineering team which is to build a product and